Andr\'e-Quillen cohomology of algebras over an operad

 is a representation of the cotangent complex.
 In our cases, we have $C = \C(A)$.
 Then a representation of the cotangent complex is given by

 where $\delta_{\varphi}^{l}$ is induced by

 and $\delta_{\varphi}^{r}$ is induced by

-\begin{rem} Applying this description for the resolutions of algebras obtained thanks to the augmented bar construction and thanks to the Koszul complex, we get to different chain complexes which allow us to compute the André-Quillen cohomology.
+\begin{rem} Applying this description to the resolutions of algebras obtained by means of the augmented bar construction or by means of the Koszul complex, we obtain two different chain complexes which allow us to compute the André-Quillen cohomology.
 The one using the Koszul resolution is smaller since $\Po^{\ash} \mono \B(\Po)$.
-However the differential on the one using the augmented bar construction is more simple as the differential strongly depends on the coproduct.
+However the differential on the one using the augmented bar construction is simpler as the differential strongly depends on the coproduct.
 The cooperad $\Po^{\ash}$ is often given up to isomorphism, therefore it is difficult to make it explicit. \end{rem}